I’ve adored wine and everything to do with it from an inappropriately young age, but my passion has grown ten fold since moving to Barcelona.

 The Penedès wine region is located less than an hour away from Barcelona and is where most people go for wine tasting and winery tours.

-There are a number of great wine tour providers, but I can highly recommend this comprehensive wine tasting tour, which visits all of the main wineries and includes plenty of the good stuff.
+There are a number of great wine tour providers, but I can highly recommend this comprehensive wine tasting tour, which visits several of the main wineries and includes plenty of the good stuff.
+Other great wine tours in the Penedès wine region near Barcelona include this full Catalan wine and cava vineyard tasting tour and this 4×4 Winery and Tasting Tour.

 Have you been to any of these wine bars in Barcelona?
 Or do you have any other favourite wine sipping spots in Barcelona?
 Leave me a comment below and let me know all about it.